TheGriffin518/Brick-Breaker/README.md

 # CSCI 1302 - FXGame (cs1302-fxgame)

-This repository contains skeleton code for a project or assignment in Michael E.
+This repository contains skeleton code for a project or assignment in
-Cotterell's CSCI 1302 class at the University of Georgia.
+the CSCI 1302 class at the University of Georgia.
 Please read the entirety of this file before beginning your project.

-**This project is due on Wednesday 2014-04-29 @ 11:55 PM.
-Since this is the day before the Final Exam, there will be no extensions for this project.**
+**This project is due on Tuesday 2015-12-08 @ 11:55 PM.
+Since this is the day before Reading Day; there will be no extensions for this project.**

 ## Academic Honesty